-- An Audit Committee, which is chaired by and includes non-executive directors and is responsible, inter alia, for oversight and challenge of the financial and internal controls of the Company and the integrity of statutory reporting and financial statements. - A Risk & Compliance Committee, which is chaired by and includes non-executive directors and is responsible, inter alia, for the oversight of the Company's framework of risk management and compliance with regulatory requirements and expectations. - The Remuneration Committee is responsible for oversight of the firm's remuneration arrangements including the adherence to regulatory requirements. - The Nomination Committee is responsible for oversight of the firm's process for succession planning and the appointment of senior staff.
+- An Audit Committee, which is chaired by and includes non-executive directors and is responsible for oversight and challenge of the financial and internal controls of the Company and the integrity of statutory reporting and financial statements. - A Risk & Compliance Committee, which is chaired by and includes non-executive directors and is responsible for the oversight of the Company's framework of risk management and compliance with regulatory requirements and expectations. - The Remuneration Committee is responsible for oversight of the firm's remuneration arrangements including the adherence to regulatory requirements. - The Nomination Committee is responsible for oversight of the firm's process for succession planning and the appointment of senior staff.

-The Company has also established certain management committees, made up of executive management, which provide more granular oversight and review of the business and operations of the Company as shown below.
+The Company has also established certain management committees, made up of executive management, which provide more granular oversight and review of the business and operations of the Company and which report to the Board.
+The Board and committee governance structure is as shown below.